How Do You Transplant A Japanese Maple Without Killing It?

 Avoid transplanting in late spring when leaves have already appeared.
 Also, do not transplant in the summer.
 Otherwise, you risk losing the tree.

-As for the weather, an overcast day with a little rain the day before is best.
+As for the weather, an overcast day with a bit of rain the day before is best.
 The milder the weather, the easier the Japanese maple will transplant.

 Evening or morning is the best part of the day to move.
 Avoid transplanting in the afternoon, especially if the day is sunny.

 Also, do not transplant the maple more often than once every three years.
-That is, the tree you want to transplant should grow in the same place for at least two years.
+The tree you want to transplant should grow in the same place for at least two years.
 Japanese maple can be transplanted no more than three times in its lifetime.

 Before transplanting